alexangelakis-ang/sparsesurv/README.md

 ## Documentation

-- Function docs: `?SENB` after installing the package.
+- Detailed help for each function can be found in the package documentation (e.g., ?SENB after installation) or the references.

 ## Background & references